torjusti/cube-solver/README.md

 ## Documentation

-The solver exposes two methods.
+The solver exposes three methods.
 The first,`cubeSolver.scramble(type = '3x3')`, allows for scrambling the cube or different subsets of it, and `cubeSolver.solve(scramble, type = 'kociemba')` allows for solving the cube or different subsets of it.
+Solvers are initialized on the first solve, but you can manually initialize them by calling `cubeSolver.initialize(solver)`.
+See below for a list of available solver types.

 ### Available scramble types